30 Things You Can Organize in Under 30 Minutes

 There’s probably more than you realize stuffed in your desk drawers.
 Do a quick inventory so you know what you have; you’ll avoid wasting money repurchasing something you already own and adding unnecessarily to the pile.
 If you have an overabundance of greeting cards, group them together and match each to the correct blank envelope.
 And store the supplies you’ll use over the next year in containers with removable dividers (which make them customizable).
 Now that your stationery is organized, you’re ready to write some notes!

-If you need to revive tarnished pieces, check out these weird tricks that perfectly polish silver.
+If you need to revive tarnished pieces, try these tricks to polish silver.

 Create a more restful sleeping environment by clearing the clutter from your bedside table.
 That dusty pile of magazines, the ones you never read at bedtime anyway, can be relocated to the living room.
 Keep only what you use, like the one book you’re currently reading, a journal, and pen.
 Storing it all in an organizer—that has spots for tissues, your tablet, and reading glasses—keeps things tidy.
 You might also want to add something that helps you sleep better or that makes you happy, like a favourite framed picture, but keep it to a minimum.

 Just a few minutes is all it takes to lighten the load in your laundry area.
 Prioritize the half-empty bottles for use, then toss them once they’re empty.
+(This laundry detergent hack will make the most of every drop of detergent!)
 Discard spray bottles with broken triggers.
-Give extra supplies, cleaning solutions that don’t work as promised, or ones you don’t like to a pet shelter; volunteers have never-ending piles of laundry to wash.
 Return the collection of things found inside pockets to where they belong.
 And finally, straighten up the remaining supplies and store them on a slim sliding shelf.

 Taking photos with your phone is easy.
 Deleting the ones you don’t want or need is not.
 You snap the photos and move on, forgetting the most important step: hitting the delete button!
 So, take a few minutes to scroll through the photos and resolve to delete as many as you can manage.
 Delete them for any little reason at all—bad lighting, blurry hands, or just too many of the same scene.